 - A growth mindset (meaning you’re willing to learn from your mistakes and evolve as a human)

 - Creating a strong business model (supply/demand, etc.)

 So maybe I’m dumb (though I don’t think so).

 And maybe I love to learn things the hard way (I’ve definitely had my share of trial and error!).

 Or maybe true mastery of anything actually takes a lifetime.

-Realizing all this reinforces my own decision to double down on songwriting.
+Realizing all this makes me recommit to music and songwriting on an even deeper level.
 Because it’s my highest ideal and even though I’ve had some successes along the way, I feel my best work is yet to come.
 And all I want to do is get to it!

 So if you’re a musician or a creative entrepreneur and you’re not hitting your creative, financial, or social jackpot after 18 months that is perfectly ok.
 In fact, maybe you’re actually normal. 🙂